About Dracunculus medinensis

 The nematode Dracunculus medinensis causes dracunculiasis, or Guinea Worm Disease (GWD) in remote areas of Africa without access to safe drinking water.
 Humans acquire the parasite when they drink water containing copepods infected with D. medinensis larvae.
 Nearly eradicated as a result of the Guinea Worm Eradication Programme, which reduced 3.5 million cases in 1986 to 148 cases in 2013, GWD has reemerged in Chad in 2010 after an absence of 2 years.

-The draft genome assembly was produced by the Parasite Genomic group at the Wellcome Trust Sanger Institute, in collaboration with Mark Eberhard (CDC, USA), using Illumina paired-end sequencing followed by an in-house genome assembly pipeline comprising various steps, including contig assembly, scaffolding, gap-filling and error-correction (Helminth Genomes Consortium, unpublished).
+The draft genome assembly was produced by the Parasite Genomic group at the Wellcome Trust Sanger Institute, in collaboration with Mark Eberhard (CDC, USA) as part of the 50 Helminth Genomes project.
+The assembly uses Illumina paired-end sequencing followed by an in-house genome assembly pipeline comprising various steps, including contig assembly, scaffolding, gap-filling and error-correction.